No More Heroes PAL variant cover.

 I put stress on “most of the time” because, while I enjoyed the boss battles for the most part, there was something about how they played that rubbed me the wrong way.

 The bosses are, boiled down, heavily pattern based.
-They have a few attacks and it’s important to be able to watch for what’s coming up and reacting appropriately.
+They have a few attacks, and it’s important to be able to watch for what’s coming up and react appropriately.
 However, one thing that isn’t clear is when you can and can’t hit them.
 They’re only vulnerable for certain periods; usually after an attack.
 However, the game doesn’t communicate this very well, so you may often find yourself flailing wildly, with your attacks doing nothing.

 This doesn’t completely ruin the boss battles – it’s not impossible to get into the flow of combat – however, it does reduce the impact, and it can be confusing, especially since sometimes you’ll have an opening that looks like you can hack at the boss and it just doesn’t work.

 Then you layer on top of this that some bosses have moves so deadly they might as well be insta-kill.
-Usually they have some sort of obvious charge up sequence (that you can’t interrupt), and they’re typically easy to avoid, but sometimes mistakes happen and it can be vexing.
+Usually, they have some sort of obvious charge-up sequence (that you can’t interrupt), and they’re typically easy to avoid, but sometimes mistakes happen, and it can be vexing.
 Don’t get me started on Bad Girl who I would dodge away from, the targeting would break, then I’d dodge back into to receive my final punishment.
 Eesh.

 CRANBERRY CHOCOLATE SUNDAE

 It’s almost stupidly violent.
 Slicing through an enemy results in them gushing blood into the atmosphere.
 It’s almost a testament to its design that it somehow doesn’t get obscured by the black clouds and raining blood of dying enemies.
 Their death screams are repetitive and pointless.
-I can tell you right now you’re going to hear the phrase, “my spleen,” echoed dozens of times by identical looking dudes.
+I can tell you right now you’re going to hear the phrase “my spleen” echoed dozens of times by identical-looking dudes.

-That may be the point; that the violence is pointless.
+That may be the point: that the violence is pointless.
 There’s definitely a slight against your typical gamers.
 More than once the game breaks the fourth wall to say that it’s going to skip past parts of the story to get to the point.
 Yet, there’s a lot of pointless exposition about bloodlust bookending every fight.
 It’s often goofy.
 Is it supposed to be?
 Maybe.
 I can’t get a pin on Suda51.

 IF I BECOME NUMBER ONE, WILL YOU DO IT WITH ME?